rishiDholliwar/adventure2019/README.md

 This repository contains an example library for single threaded client/server programs based on web sockets using boost beast.
 Multiple clients and the server can transfer simple string messages back and forth.
-Because the API is single threaded, it integrates easily into a main update loop, e.g. for a game.
+Because the API is single threaded, it integrates easily into a main feedUpdate loop, e.g. for a game.
 Because it is web socket based, it supports both native and browser based clients at the same time.
 Examples of both are provided.